NaluKit/gwt-maven-springboot-archetype/modular-springboot-webapp/src/main/resources/archetype-resources/readme.txt

 * run in one terminal window:

-  - mvn clean package
+  - mvn clean compile

   - mvn gwt:codeserver -pl *-client -am

-Wait until codeserver is startet (it is started, in case you see the codeserver url). after a `mvn clean package` is this necessary because the `launcherdir` has to be created inside the Spring Boot server.
+Wait until codeserver is startet (it is started, in case you see the codeserver url). after a `mvn clean` is this necessary because the `launcherdir` has to be created inside the Spring Boot server.

 * in another terminal window: